ogait001/academic-profile/_posts/2026-05-01-the-infinite-interior.md

 ---
 layout: post
 description: "A reflection on identity and change, proposing the infinite interior as the structure that preserves the self through transformation."
-title: "The Infinite Interior: On Space, Change, and the Integrity of the Self"
+title: "The Infinite Interior"
+subtitle: "On Space, Change, and the Integrity of the Self"
 date: 2026-05-05 00:00:00 +0000
 categories: [ontology, philosophy-of-time]
 tags: [lemniscate, gaitan-topology, crossing-point, self-and-identity, phenomenology, time-and-eternity, theological-anthropology, philosophy-of-religion]